Kjersten Nett, R.D., L.D.

 The immunoglobulin antibodies tell your immune system to release a chemical called histamine, which causes many allergic symptoms:

 - Abdominal cramps

-Some of the most common food allergens include:
+The top eight most common food allergens are:

 - Tree nuts